K--Type 6 Wildland Light Engine Upgrade for Kirtland

 Quick Summary

 The Department of the Interior (DOI), on behalf of the Air Force Civil Engineer Center (AFCEC) Wildland Fire Branch (WFB), is soliciting proposals for the upgrade of two (2) wildland fire vehicles for Kirtland Air Force Base.
-This Small Business Set-Aside opportunity requires contractors to build and equip Type 6 Wildland Light Engines onto government-provided chassis.
-Proposals are due May 28, 2026.
+This Small Business Set-Aside opportunity involves converting government-provided 2024 Chevy K5500 4x4 chassis into Type 6 Wildland Light Engines.
+Proposals are due June 22, 2026, by 1:00 PM EDT.

 Scope of Work